Okay. You, reading about Plitvice Lakes National Park in Croatia means you’ve already made up your mind to visit this Adriatic outback.

 Currently, there’s only one direct bus on this route and that too takes more than 9 hours to reach Plitvice Lakes.
 A one-way ticket costs about 275 Kuna.

-The route passes through Neum in Bosnia and Herzegovina that means you should have a valid passport while traveling on this route.
+The route passes through Neum in Bosnia and Herzegovina which means you should have a valid passport while traveling on this route.

 Note: Plitvice doesn’t have a dedicated bus terminal so you are supposed to wait in the little wooden huts close to both the entrances of the park.
 It’s advisable to know the departure timings beforehand and be sharp-witted as bus drivers sometimes fail to notice the passengers waiting for the bus as they speed along the bends especially at late hours.